IsabellaS2/inventory-frontend/README.md

 **2.3.
 Configure Environment Variables**
 Create a `.env` file in the root of the project directory.
 Add the necessary environment variables (DB_URL, DB_PASSWORD, and JWT_SECRET).

+JWT_SECRET is a secret string used to sign your JSON Web Tokens (JWT).
+You can generate a random secret key for added security using online tools or by running:
+`require('crypto').randomBytes(64).toString('hex');`

 Example .env file:

 ```env